 Where to buy

 Asian grocery stores carry dried pho noodles of many brands.
 My favorite brand is Three Elephants.
-Their pho noodles, when prepared according to package instructions, have the texture that is the most similar to the noodles in Vietnam.
+Their pho noodles, when prepared according to package instructions, have the texture that is the closest to the noodles in Vietnam.

 I also see fresh rice noodles at Asian grocery stores, but I have not tried it yet.